gregw18/stockPriceRetriever/README.md

 If you want to refresh your list of securities, update the spreadsheet that was created in step 1 below (or, create an entirely new one) and run the "python spr.py -o Portfolio.xls" command again, where Portlolio.xls is the name of your updated spreadsheet.
 The update process uses the symbol to update values for existing securities, add new ones and remove any that are no longer in the spreadsheet.

-If something like a stock split happens, that invalidates all the existing price history data for a security, you can manually remove the existing data and tell the program to reload it.
+If something like a stock split happens, that invalidates all the existing price history data for a security, you can manually remove the existing data and tell the program to reload it, using the following process:

 1. Connect to your database.
 Run 7-connect-rds.sh.
 Enter the DbPassword that you put in dbparams.json in step 5 below.

 2. Select your database.
 Run "use stock_retriever_db;", replacing stock_retriever_db with the name of your database.

 3. Retrieve the id for the security that you want to update prices for.
 Run "select * from securities;" and scroll to find the security of interest.
 (Or, add an appropriate query.)

-        4. Update the security so that the program knows that it needs to reload price history.
+4. Update the security so that the program knows that it needs to reload its price history.
 Run "update securities set fullHistoryDownloaded='0' where id=999;", replacing 999 with the security id from step 3.

 5. Delete daily price history for this security.
 Run "delete * from dailyPriceHistory where securityId = 999;", again replacing 999 with the security id from step 3.

 6. Delete weekly price history for this security.
 Run "delete * from weeklyPriceHistory where securityId = 999;", similarly to above.

 7. Disconnect - "quit".

 Now, when the next automatic daily price update runs, the program will recognize that it doesn't have full data for that security and automatically retrieve and store it.